garg3133/JagratiWebApp/README.md

   * Run the server `$ python manage.py runserver`

-## Contributing
+### Contributing Guidelines
   * Create a new branch with a related name of the motive i.e. bug/refactor/feature
-  * Create an issue before actually starting to code
+  * Create an issue and take feedback before actually starting to code
   * Send a pull request anytime :)